swissup/swissup.github.io/m2/extensions/firecheckout/configuration.md

 #### Layout

-There are 4 layouts are available to use:
+There are 4 layouts available to use:

  -  1 Column (Expanded)
  -  2 Columns (Wide Payment and Shipping sections)